elixir-europe-training/ELIXIR-TrP-VersionControlPython-CodeRep/docs/index.md

 ---
 ## Setup

-### Data setup
-To run this lesson you need to install data from …

 ### Software setup
-To run this course you need to install… continue with software installation instructions
+To run this course you need to install Git.
+Details for Git setup is described in Chapter 3.

+We also introduce how to use Git with a GUI (GitHub Desktop as an example) / IDE (PyCharm as an example).